asalinas9/unit-4-game/README.md

 ### Rules

-A characters guessing game in which the user is provided with incomplete fields  and guesses what DB Super Character is.
-If you guess the name correctly, an image of the correct character will be displayed on the bottom left corner.
+A guessing game in which the user is provided with incomplete fields and must guess which DB Super Character is.
+If you guess the name correctly, an image of the DB Super fighter will be displayed at the bottom left corner.

 ![](assets/images/appscrn.png)

+# Technology Used

+* _HTML
+* _CSS
+* Javascript